instedd/cdx/_posts/2014-06-04-query-events.md

 The query can be answered in CSV, XML, and JSON formats.

-The CSV format don't include the total count.
+The CSV format doesn't include the total count.

 The default response format is JSON.